You won’t give them much thought until they set fire to your home.

 To distinguish what type of attic rodent you have the first question to ask is what time of day are you hearing the noise.
 If the noises are heard at night most likely you are dealing with roof rats or even flying squirrels.
 If the noise is heard during the morning hours and then in the evening most likely it is Grey Squirrels.
 Other noises associated with Grey Squirrels are gnawing or chewing sounds coming from the attic or on exterior materials, especially wood.
 Trim and fascia boards on homes and businesses become the grinding stone for squirrels as they file down their ever growing teeth.
 They are also attracted to the rubber and plastic electric wire coverings found in attics which can be extremely hazardous.

-If you suspect squirrels in your attic the best move you can make is call a professional.
-Squirrels can be very determined and are not easily trapped by home and business owners who are not experienced.
+If you suspect squirrels in your attic the best move you can make is call a Houston Animal Removal company.
+Squirrels can be very determined and squirrel trapping by home and business owners who are not experienced can be dangerous.
 This can also lead to squirrels becoming very wary of people and traps and make the removal process more difficult.
 Many people attempting to remove squirrels will get on ladders trying to get too hard to reach places and can fall and injure themselves in the process.
 Calling someone experienced in this type of removal will usually result in a better, safer outcome for the property owner and for the squirrels.

 Grey Squirrels are very common in all of the Houston area so having one in your attic or walls unfortunately is not uncommon.
 Squirrels build nests in attics similar to the ones they build in trees with the exception that they use building materials they find in the spaces they reside such as insulation, which makes an ideal nest building material.
 Aside from making a mess in the attic with their droppings and urination, they often carry fleas which can quickly spread into the actual home if untreated.